-We compiled a list of great resources that we use ourselves on a regular basis or that helped us to get started in the beginning.
+We have compiled a list of great resources for China expats that we use ourselves on a regular basis or that helped us to get started in the beginning.
 Some of those are free, others are not.

 Please note that some of these products are affiliates.
 That means if you buy using the link on this website, I receive a small commission for the referral, at no extra cost to you.
 This way you can support the Beijing Expat Guide without spending any additional money.